miralemd/picasso.js/docs/src/input/components/axis.md

 ### Discrete axis

-Limit the vertical size to 80px and use a angle of 35 degrees on the labels.
+Limit the label length to 80px and use a angle of 35 degrees on the labels.

 ```js
 {